HenIsTheMan/AGDEV_A1/README.md

 Features:

+Instancing
+- Can translate, rotate and scale instanced group
+- Can have different transforms, color and texture per instance

+Demo of frame rate
+- Elements in the scene are rendered to show a visual output of the effects
+- Text on screen shows prog performance stats

+Advanced Collision Detection (ACD)
+- Raycasting (can collide with thin obj)
+- Fused with Quadtree for higher efficiency
+- Cam collision with terrain (using barycentric interpolation)

+LOD
+- Diff mesh(es)/model(s) and texture(s)
+- 3 diff detail lvls (High, Medium, Low)
+- Allows for developer(s) to choose to not show the mesh(es)/model(s) at all
+- Merged with instancing

+Scene Graph
+- Merged with Spatial Partitioning in Quadtree

+Spatial Partitioning
+- Merged with Scene Graph in Quadtree

+Frustum Culling
+- Merged with Quadtree
+- Can render out viewing frustum

+New others
+- Easing
+- Generic class for Obj Pooling
+- Better abstraction for most parts of the code

+Old others
-Walking
+- Walking
-Jumping
+- Jumping

-Shooting weapons
+- Shooting weapons
-Changing weapons
+- Changing weapons
-Diff weapon attributes
+- Diff weapon attributes

-Inventory
+- Inventory

-Cam collision with terrain (using barycentric interpolation) Night vision (combined with scoped mode for sniper) Scoped mode (for sniper)
+- Night vision (combined with scoped mode for sniper)

-2D audio
-3D audio

-Object pooling
-Skybox with bounds checking
-Ray casting to check for ray-sphere intersection
-HDR rendering
-Bloom
+- Scoped mode (for sniper)
-Deferred rendering pipeline + Forward rendering pipeline Terrain with normals
+- Terrain with normals
-Sprite Animation (coin and fire)
+- Sprite Animation
-All meshes used are UV-mapped
+- Skybox with bounds checking
+- 2D audio
+- 3D audio

 No warnings (except for the ones from the external libraries) No memory leaks